ajitagupta/games-in-python/README.md

 # Games In Python

 This repository contains simple Python games to demonstrate basic game development principles.
-Each game is written using core Python libraries, making them easily accessible for beginner and intermediate programmers.
+Each game is written using Python (core and pygame) libraries, making them easily accessible for beginner and intermediate programmers.

 ## 1) Hangman